Emmotes/ic_spoilers/docs/stoki.md

     "id": 2147,
     "flavour_text": "",
     "description": {
         "desc": "When Stoki attacks she gains a Focus Point for each enemy she hits.
 She increases the damage of all Champions with a base attack cooldown of 4.0s or faster by $amount% for each Focus Point she has, stacking multiplicatively.
-Focus Points cap at $(amount___3) and are reduced by 50% (rounded down) when changing areas."
+Focus Points cap at $(amount___3) and are reduced by 50% (rounded down) when changing areas.^^Focus Points: $(stat_value stoki_focus_points 1 none)"
     },
     "effect_keys": [
         {